Kamala Harris Claps Back At Donald Trump After He Calls Her ‘Very Nasty’ And A ‘Lunatic’ For Grilling Barr

 — Kirsten Allen (@knicole_a) May 2, 2019

-In the hearing on Wednesday, as Inquisitr reported, Harris produced a startling admission from Barr.
-Though he initially claimed that he found the evidence collect by special counsel Robert Mueller to be “not sufficient” to charge Trump with obstruction of justice, Barr admitted to Harris that he had not actually reviewed Mueller’s evidence, on which Mueller based his report.
+In the hearing on Wednesday, as The Inquisitr reported, Harris produced a startling admission from Barr.
+Though he initially claimed that he found the evidence collected by special counsel Robert Mueller to be “not sufficient” to charge Trump with obstruction of justice, Barr admitted to Harris that he had not actually reviewed Mueller’s evidence, on which Mueller based his report.

 Nonetheless, according to the Washington news site Axios, sources inside the White House say that Trump “thought Barr was great and did an excellent job.”
 Behind the scenes, Trump praised Barr for his “toughness and competence.”

-In a Fox News interview just last week, Trump also used the word “nasty” to describe Harris, telling Fox hosts Sean Hannity “has got a little bit of a nasty wit but that might be it,’ as quoted by Real Clear Politics.
+In a Fox News interview just last week, Trump also used the word “nasty” to describe Harris, telling Fox host Sean Hannity that she “has got a little bit of a nasty wit but that might be it,” as quoted by Real Clear Politics.

 Trump famously insulted his 2016 Democratic opponent Hillary Clinton during a presidential debate, calling her “such a nasty woman,” as CNN reported at the time.

-According to experts quoted by The Washington Post, the use of they word “nasty” as an insult to women by men dates back to American colonial times, and was used to deride any woman “who refuses to remain in her proper place, as defined by men.
+According to experts quoted by The Washington Post, the use of the word “nasty” as an insult to women by men dates back to American colonial times and was used to deride any woman “who refuses to remain in her proper place, as defined by men.
 One who challenges male authority.”